 - co-presentations of workshops

-In terms of the sequencing of training, in the fall semester interns initially apprentice with senior staff in doing client triage and intake sessions.
+In terms of the sequencing of training, in the fall semester interns initially apprentice with senior staff in doing client brief consultations and intake sessions.
 Following 2-3 weeks of this training, interns are ready to do these assessments independently.
 Emergency on call begins mid to late fall after apprenticing with staff.
 In addition, fall activities usually include interns doing group co-therapy with clinicians, and co-presenting outreach workshops with clinicians.
 Supervision of interns takes into account developmental stages of professional identity development and confidence levels.
 The intern consultation activities are also developmentally sequenced.
 Supervision of practicum trainees is scheduled in the spring term.
 Dissertation research is strongly supported here and interns are encouraged to spend up to 6 hours per week on the same.
 There is also support for job search and other professional development activities.

 The Internship training program at the Counseling and Wellness Center is accredited by the Commission on Accreditation of the American Psychological Association.
 The Counseling and Wellness Center is accredited by the International Accreditation of Counseling Services (IACS).
 Questions related to the program’s accredited status should be directed to the Commission on Accredidation:

 Office of Program Consultation and Accreditation